sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

      This is useful if the signature from the method is hidden by a decorator.

      .. versionadded:: 0.4

-   * The :rst:dir:`automodule`, :rst:dir:`autoclass` and
-     :rst:dir:`autoexception` directives also support a flag option called ``show-inheritance``.
-When given, a list of base classes will be inserted just below the class signature (when used with :rst:dir:`automodule`, this will be inserted for every class that is documented in the module).

-     .. versionadded:: 0.4

-   * All autodoc directives support the ``no-index`` flag option that has the same effect as for standard :rst:dir:`py:function` etc. directives: no index entries are generated for the documented object (and all autodocumented members).

-     .. versionadded:: 0.4

-   * :rst:dir:`automodule` also recognizes the ``synopsis``, ``platform`` and ``deprecated`` options that the standard :rst:dir:`py:module` directive supports.

-     .. versionadded:: 0.5

-   * :rst:dir:`automodule` and :rst:dir:`autoclass` also has an ``member-order``
-     option that can be used to override the global value of :confval:`autodoc_member_order` for one directive.

-     .. versionadded:: 0.6

-   * The directives supporting member documentation also have a ``exclude-members`` option that can be used to exclude single member names from documentation, if all members are to be documented.

-     .. versionadded:: 0.6

    * In an :rst:dir:`automodule` directive with the ``members`` option set, only module members whose ``__module__`` attribute is equal to the module name